Did you know the reason you experience spasticity after TBI has nothing to do with your muscles?

 Neuroplasticity refers to your brain’s ability to rewire itself and create new neural pathways.

-These new pathways are formed through repetitive, therapeutic exercise.
+Your brain forms these new pathways through repetitive, therapeutic exercise.
 This means the best way to treat your spasticity is to exercise your affected muscles.

 Think of it like paving a road through snow with a shovel.
 You have to keep digging in order to clear a path.
 The more you dig, the clearer the path will become, and the easier it will be to walk through it.

-So the more you practice and exercise, the more those new neural pathways will be reinforced, which means easier communication between your brain and muscles and less spasticity!
+So the more you practice and exercise, the more you reinforce those new neural pathways, which means easier communication between your brain and muscles and less spasticity!

 This is just one more reason why physical therapy exercises are so important for brain injury patients.